iron-security/infrastructure/README.md

 - `cloudflare/`: the configuration for our Cloudflare DNS service.
 - `github/`: the configuration for our GitHub repositories, teams and memberships.
 - `google/`: the configuration for our Google Cloud Platform resources, including GKE.
-- `kubernetes/`: the configuration for the basic resources on our Kubernetes cluster such as namespaces.
+- `kubernetes/`: the configuration for the administrative resources for our Kubernetes clusters such as namespaces.
-- `helm/`: the configuration for our Helm deployments on the Kubernetes cluster.
+- `helm/`: the configuration for the actual workload Helm deployments on our Kubernetes clusters.

 ## RBAC